 I look for Kaizen opportunities in my own work all the time.
 I can't help it.

 Years ago, I created a checklist that helps me prevent errors in my podcasting process:

-And my checklist / process has continued to evolved over time (for example iWeb is no longer a thing and I don’t publish an AAC format of the podcast anymore).
+And my checklist / process has continued to evolve over time (for example, iWeb is no longer a thing, and I don't publish an AAC format of the podcast anymore).